How to use Going Merry to find scholarships and apply for them, all on one platform

 Going Merry is your one-stop shop for scholarships.
 We’re not just one of the best scholarship search engines, but we’re also the only scholarship application platform–all offered to students for free.
-High school counselors have even called us the “Common App of scholarships” because we make applying for scholarships EASY!
+High school counselors have shared just how easy we make it to apply for scholarships!

 Why does Going Merry work?
 Because we were in your shoes not long ago, so we know exactly what the pain points were.
 In fact, Going Merry began as a research project at Stanford University, when our founders were applying for scholarships and realized just how broken the whole scholarship app process is.